erasmus-without-paper/ewp-specs-api-omobilities/endpoints/update.md

 Response
 --------

-Servers MUST respond with a valid XML document described by the [response.xsd] (response.xsd) schema.
+Servers MUST respond with a valid XML document described by the [response.xsd](response.xsd) schema.
 See the schema annotations for further information.

 [develhub]: http://developers.erasmuswithoutpaper.eu/